Jump to: For Teachers | For Parents | Partnerships

 Explore the power of the Botany area in the Montessori Primary classroom as a catalyst for cultivating a culturally responsive curriculum, seamlessly integrating plants, herbs, flowers, fruits, and vegetables to celebrate diverse backgrounds year-round.
 Learn how to nurture intercultural understanding and ecoconsciousness in young learners through hands-on exploration and connection to the natural world.

-This workshop is part of Montessori and Ecological Consciousness Summit, an inspiring summit explores innovative strategies for seamlessly integrating Montessori principles with sustainable practices, empowering educators to foster environmentally aware and socially responsible learners.
+This workshop is part of Montessori and Ecological Consciousness Summit, an inspiring summit exploring innovative strategies for seamlessly integrating Montessori principles with sustainable practices, empowering educators to foster environmentally aware and socially responsible learners.

 Partnerships